PhpGt/StyleGuide/indentation-whitespace/double-indentation.md

 }
 ```

-The above example, even though is incredibly over-simplified, is already **four levels of indentation** nested by the time the first execution is made.
-The amount of indentation required in real-world complex programs is only going to exaggerate this, inevitably hindering readability.

 As a follow on from this section of the guide, it is recommended to have a [limit of four levels of indentation][line-length] anyway.